awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

    For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-notifications.md)\.

 1. Choose **Run**\.

-**To update SSM Agent using Run Command \(Amazon EC2 Systems Manager\)**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane under **Systems Manager Services**, choose **Run Command**\.

-1. Choose **Run a command**\.

-1. For **Command document**, choose **AWS\-UpdateSSMAgent**\.

-1. In the **Select Targets by** section, choose **Manually Selecting Instances** to chose individual instances\.
-Or choose **Specifying a Tag** to choose a group of instances by specifying one or more Amazon EC2 tags\.

-1. In the **Execute on** field, choose either **Targets** or **Percent** in the list\.
-If you choose **Targets**, then you can specify the exact number of instances that should be allowed to run the command at one time, for example, 10\.
-If you choose **Percent**, then you can choose a percentage of the instances that should be allowed to run the command at one time, for example 30\. **Percent** is a helpful option when targeting EC2 tags and you are not certain of the total number of instances that will run the command\.

-   This feature allows you to limit the number of instances running the command at one time to avoid impacting instance performance and availability\.
-For more information, see [Using Targets and Rate Controls to Send Commands to a Fleet](send-commands-multiple.md)\.

-1. In the **Stop after \_\_ errors** field, specify the maximum number of errors allowed before the system stops sending the command to additional instances\.
-For example, if you specify 1, then the systems stops sending the command to additional instances when the system receives the second error\.
-For more information, see [Using Targets and Rate Controls to Send Commands to a Fleet](send-commands-multiple.md)\.

-1. \(Optional\) For **Version**, type the version of SSM Agent to install\.
-You can install [older versions](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) of the agent\.
-If you do not specify a version, the service installs the latest version\.

-1. \(Optional\) For **Allow Downgrade**, choose **true** to install an earlier version of SSM Agent\.
-If you choose this option, you must specify the [earlier](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) version number\.
-Choose **false** to install only the newest version of the service\.

-1. For **Comment**, we recommend providing information that will help you identify this command in your list of commands\.

-1. For **Timeout \(seconds\)**, type the number of seconds that Run Command should attempt to reach an instance before it is considered unreachable and the command execution fails\.
-The minimum is 30 seconds, the maximum is 30 days, and the default is 10 minutes\.

-1. \(Optional\) Choose **Write output to an S3 bucket** if you want to write the command output to an Amazon S3 bucket\.
-If you chose this option, specify the S3 bucket and, optionally, an S3 key prefix\.
-An S3 key prefix is a subfolder in the S3 bucket\.
-A subfolder can help you organize Run Command output if you run multiple commands against multiple instances\.
-**Important**
-The Run Command **Output** page in the Amazon EC2 console truncates output after 2500 characters\.
-Configure an Amazon S3 bucket before executing commands using Run Command\.
-If your command output was longer than 2500 characters, you can view the full output in your Amazon S3 bucket\.
-For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)\.

-1. \(Optional\) Choose **Enable SNS notifications** if you want to receive notifications about the status of the commands you run with Run Command\.
-For more information about configuring Amazon SNS notifications for Run Command, see [Configuring Amazon SNS Notifications for AWS Systems Manager](monitoring-sns-notifications.md)\.
-**Note**
-After you specify parameters and options for your SSM document, expand the **AWS Command Line Interface command** section\.
-This section includes a reusable command for different command\-line platforms\.

-1. Choose **Run**, and then choose **View results**\.

-1. In the commands list, choose the command you just ran\.
-If the command is still in progress, choose the refresh icon in the top right corner of the console\.

-1. When the **Status** column shows **Success** or **Failed**, choose the **Output** tab\.

-1. Choose **View Output**\.
-The command output page shows the results of your command execution\.